Americans turn up heat and Cholula sells for $800 million

 And hot sauce is increasingly part of the pantry mix.

-The volume of hot sauce produced for North America has risen in each of the past five years by an average of 4.7%, to 127.5 tons in 2020, according to the data service Euromonitor.
+The volume of hot sauce produced for North America has risen in each of the past five years by an average of 4.7%, to more than 127,000 tons in 2020, according to the data service Euromonitor.
 That production is expected to rise by 16% within the next five years, according to the group.

 “Hot sauce is an attractive, high-growth category and, as an iconic premium brand, Cholula is outpacing category growth," said McCormick Chairman and CEO Lawrence Kurzius in prepared remarks Tuesday.